Guidance

 Their contribution may include direct (cash) or indirect (in-kind) contributions such as expertise, staff time or use of facilities.

-Project partners provide contributions to the delivery of a project and therefore should not normally seek to claim funds from that project.
+Project partners provide contributions to the delivery of a project and therefore should not normally seek to claim funds from the grant.
 However, if there are specific circumstances where project partners do require funding for minor costs such as travel and subsistence, this will be paid at 80% FEC (unless exceptionally agreed otherwise in advance).

 You should outline any project partner costs and fully justify them in the application.
 They will be subject to peer review.
 Note that we will also consider any applicable subsidy control regulation and HMRC guidance.
 This may affect the percentage of these costs that we will fund.